jnsquire/vscode-element-autocomplete/README.md

 ## Publishing

-This package can be published to npm or GitHub Packages:
+This package can be published to npm:

 ```bash
 # Login to npm